 The category of fizz cocktails is one of the first printed recipes found in Professor Jerry Thomas’s iconic Bartender’s Guide of 1876.
 He suggested making it with either Holland Gin, Old Tom Gin, Whiskey, Brandy and Rum.
 The Gin Fizz seems to have been the one to garner the most popularity and we are still drinking it today!

-The Gin Fizz made an appearance in The Flowing Bowl by William Schmidt in 1892.
+The Gin Fizz recipe made an appearance in The Flowing Bowl by William Schmidt in 1892.
 It also was imbibed across the pond in London, found in Harry Craddock’s The Savoy Cocktail Book and in the French cookbook L’Art Culinaire Francais.

-Especially loved in New Orleans, the Gin Fizz was rumored to be so popular that many bars had “Gin Fizz making only” bartenders – just to keep up with demand.
+It was a favorite recipe in New Orleans, the Gin Fizz was rumored to be so popular that many bars had “Gin Fizz making only” bartenders – just to keep up with demand.

 According to the great drinks historian, David Wondrich, the Gin Fizz was known as the great hangover cure from the late 19th century to the mid 2000’s!

 Originally the classic gin fizz recipe was a combination of gin, fresh lemon juice, and simple syrup (sugar syrup) – all topped with soda water.
 It’s the same ingredients as the Tom Collins but shaken, not stirred, served without ice and in a short glass.